 How the caregiver gets paid: Through a Financial Management Services agency contracted with the VA.

-Best for: Tennessee veterans in Middle or East Tennessee with ADL needs who want flexibility in hiring (especially for spousal caregivers).
+Best for: Tennessee veterans with ADL needs who want maximum flexibility in who they hire (especially for spousal caregivers).
+Confirm first that VDC is offered at the veteran's own VA facility.

 6c.
 VA Aid & Attendance Pension